benoit-bst/crazymaze/README.md

 The game is based on a [maze core library](https://github.com/benoit-bst/crazymaze/tree/master/src/maze) in c++11.\
 The library contains :

-- A Dethp-First Search algorithm to randomly dig the maze.
+- A Depth-First Search algorithm to randomly dig the maze.
-- Finding shortest path algorithm with BFS algorithm.
+- A finding shortest path algorithm method with BFS algorithm.
 - A Printing method

 ## Debian installation